scottrfrancis/aws-connected-mobility-solution-missing-manual/LOG.md

 * aws cli@v2, python3@3.6.9, docker@19.03.13, git@2.17.1 -- already installed

-6. Upload CSV credentials for code repos to C9
+6. Have CSV credentials for code repos handy to copy/paste when cloning repos
 7. Clone Repos as per the Quip doc (copy/paste credentials when asked) (copied from quip guide)
 ```bash